By Chen Zhang and Eric Turkington

 After the foundational data assets are in place, the right voice tech stack can be the secret sauce to your knowledge assistant, making it effortlessly accessible.
 A big decision is whether to go cloud-based or local/on-device.
 Unless the knowledge base is fairly small and there is a strong set of use cases for no-connectivity queries, organizations’ first stop should be cloud-based providers, from speech recognition and natural language understanding to text-to-speech.
 Another key choice is to go big or small – big tech companies offer high accuracy, reliable service, and great documentation, while startups can be easier to work with on highly customized solutions.

 Once a knowledge assistant is up and running, quality control is key, so users always receive the right information.
 This means having a “golden set” of data, which is of critical importance to users and has been validated and having a robust regression test suite in place to ensure data augmentations or application changes don’t interfere with prior work.

 While the playbook for creating a knowledge assistant is far longer than this article, these points are instrumental pieces of any successful effort to transform latent data into an asset that can be interrogated as easily as a colleague.
-If your knowledge assistant does its job right, it will start to feel like the indispensable co-worker you never knew you needed.
+If your AI knowledge assistant does its job right, it will start to feel like the indispensable co-worker you never knew you needed.